 - Third, both the field project and the thesis offer students with the opportunity to work independently, outside the classroom setting, on a problem or idea of their own, while consulting closely with MPA faculty throughout the semester.

-- Fourth, whether applying for a field project or thesis, the student must select and invite a committee of two MPA faculty by submitting a preliminary Proposal of their project (8-10 pages) for faculty approval.
+- Fourth, whether applying for a field project or thesis, the student must select and invite a committee, consisting of two faculty for the field project and three faculty for the thesis.
+The student must also submit a preliminary Proposal of their project (8-10 pages) for faculty approval.